sangyoonstat/HNN_paper/README.md

 ### 1.2 "simulations" folder

-Functions to run simulations for all methods except AJIVE

-### 1.2.1 "main" folder

-### 1.2.2 "appendix" folder
+Inside "simulations" folder, there are "main" and "appendix" folders having functions to run simulations for HNN and other competing methods except AJIVE.
+In each folder, "dat" folder has simulated data sets for reproducibility.

 ## 2. Example